deeplearning4j/deeplearning4j/eigenvector.md

 ## Entropy & Information Gain

-In information theory, the term entropy refers to information we don't have (which happens to be the opposite of how people normally define "information," or what they know).
+In information theory, the term *entropy* refers to information we don't have (normally people define "information" as what they know, and jargon has triumphed once again in turning plain language on its head to the detriment of the uninitiated).
 The information we don't have about a system, its entropy, is related to its unpredictability: how much it can surprise us.

 If you know that a certain coin has heads embossed on both sides, then flipping the coin gives you absolutely no information, because it will be heads every time.
 You don't have to flip it to know.